kitson618/awssummithk-codewhisperer/README.md

 # this method has two variables num1 and num2 return product of two numbers

-# Write a test for add method
+# write a test for add method
 ```
 ____________________________________

 3. Python Program with advanced function
 ```
-# Write a method to download youtube video
+# write a method to download youtube video
 ```

 Test the feature "See Real World example from Github"